Dixieland Delight: University of Alabama tradition

+As a result, Alabama Assistance Director of Marketing Ryan Majercik ordered the university to drop the tradition at the end of 2014 until further notice.
+The song was reinstated three years later, with university officials pleading spectators to chant a modified version.

 The song has been used by other universities to mock the tradition.
 The University of Tennessee has recently mocked the University of Alabama for using the song as a stadium tradition, with the university's fanbase poking fun at the fact that "Dixieland Delight" mentions the state of Tennessee multiple times, but never Alabama.
 The song was played at Neyland Stadium in 2022 after Tennessee broke an unprecedented 15-year losing streak against Alabama.
-Other universities have also created chants parodying Alabama's chant for the song, with the chant being flipped to say "F— 'Bama!"
+Other universities have also created chants parodying Alabama's chant for the song, with the chant being flipped to say "Fuck 'Bama!"